Police looking for witnesses after a man is arrested suspicion of assaulting a women in St Leonards

 Sussex Police officers attended Marina car park just after midnight on Sunday, May 7, after receiving a report of a woman being attacked by a man .

-The victim had been able to reach a place of safety and although distressed, was not physically injured, police said.
+The victim had been able to reach a place of safety and although distressed, was not physically injured.

-A 47-year-old man from Southminster, Essex, was arrested by police on suspicion of common assault and released on bail with strict conditions while officer continued with their enquiries.
+A 47-year-old man from Southminster, Essex, was arrested by police on suspicion of common assault and released on bail with strict conditions while officer continued with their enquiries, police said.

 HAVE YOU READ THIS?